AdguardTeam/AdguardKnowledgeBase/02.general/17.dns-providers/docs.en.md

 #### Standard

-Regular DNS server which provides protection from phishing and spyware
+Regular and DNS-over-TLS servers which provide protection from phishing and spyware

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|